API

 Using the prefetcher directly

-A prefetch method can be individually imported for use in other projects.<br> This method includes the logic to respect Data Saver and 2G connections.
-It also issues requests thru fetch(), XHRs, or link[rel=prefetch] depending on (a) the isPriority value and (b) the current browser's support.
+This method includes the logic to respect Data Saver and 2G connections.
+It also issues requests thru fetch()

-After installing quicklink as a dependency, you can use it as follows:
+as a dependency, you can use it as follows:

 <script type="module">

-import { prefetch } from 'quicklink';
+import {prefetch} from 'quicklink';

-prefetch(['1.html', '2.html']).catch(err => {
+prefetch(['1.html', '2.html']).catch(error => {

 // Handle own errors